Targeted Engagements Drive 4x Higher Adoption of Features for Cox Automotive Subsidiary

 Beyond Targeted Engagements

-As Manheim grows, so do their software and interfaces.
+As Cox Automotive and Manheim grow, so do their software and interfaces.
 They will need continued support in helping employees and clients find value in their products and services.
 Beyond the success they’ve seen with targeted engagements, Manheim plans to continue building out campaigns, refining segments for laser-targeted engagement, and developing new projects with confidence that employee and client training will